PennLINC/PennLINC.github.io/docs/DataWorkflows/DataCycle.md

 1. Log in to PMACs' dedicated node for Globus functionality:

 ```
-# first ssh into sciget for network access
+# first ssh into bblsub for network access
 ssh -y <username>@bblsub

 # then from there, log onto the globus node